bbauska/Anti-Project-2025/README.md

 U.S. defense systems, thereby expanding our ‘defense ecosystem.’
 We must reverse the recent dip in FMS to ensure both that our partners remain interoperable with the United States and that our defense industrial base regains much-needed capacity in preparation for future challenges.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the next president to “must significantly reorient the U.S. government’s posture toward friends and adversaries alike” which “could represent the most significant shift in core foreign policy principles and corresponding action since the end of the Cold War.”
+<p>Project 2025 urged the next president to “must significantly reorient the U.S. government’s
+posture toward friends and adversaries alike” which “could represent the most significant shift in core foreign policy principles and corresponding action since the end of the Cold War.”
 “That said, the next President must significantly reorient the U.S. government’s posture toward friends and adversaries alike—which will include much more honest assessments about who are friends and who are not.
 This reorientation could represent the most significant shift in core foreign policy principles and corresponding action since the end of the Cold War.”
-[Department of State, Project 2025, accessed 6/24/24]
+[Department of State, Project 2025, accessed 6/24/24]</p>

-Project 2025: “At stake after 2024 will be examining the status of the Wales Pledge of 2 percent of gross domestic product toward defense by NATO members.
+<p>Project 2025: “At stake after 2024 will be examining the status of the Wales Pledge of 2 percent of
+gross domestic product toward defense by NATO members.
 The new Administration will also want to encourage nations to exceed that pledge.”
 “First, the Europe, Eurasia, and Russia region is made up of relatively wealthy and technologically advanced societies that should be expected to bear a